bigwiv/Biopython-cn/chr18.rst

     rec_two = record_iterator.next()
     handle.close()

-We°Øre going to show two approaches.
+We‚Äôre going to show two approaches.
 Firstly, a simple naive implementation which compares all the window sized sub-sequences to each other to compiles a similarity matrix.
 You could construct a matrix or array object, but here we just use a list of lists of booleans created